SAP-archive/teched2019-hana-cloud-dat365-native-development/README.md

 This repository cannot currently be installed outside the context of DAT365 and HOL365.

 # License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSES/Apache-2.0.txt).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSES/Apache-2.0.txt).